 Repeat after me…ginger ale glaze for ham.
 It’s more than a good thing.

-• It doesn't get much simpler than grabbing a small mixing bowl and adding the brown sugar, mustard and fig butter [1].
+In a small mixing bowl, blend the brown sugar, mustard and fig butter.

 baked glazed ham on sheet pan with charred glaze.